project-gemmi/gemmi/docs/xtal.rst

 files, electron density maps and reflections.

-Although the Gemmi project is developed for macromolecular crystallography (for which only 65 Sohncke space groups are relevant), we include all the 230 crystallographic space groups for the sake of completeness.
+Although the Gemmi project is developed for macromolecular crystallography for which only 65 space groups are relevant, we include all the 230 crystallographic space groups for the sake of completeness.

-This part of Gemmi has no dependencies: it is all in a single C++ header `symmetry.hpp`.
+This part of Gemmi has no dependencies: it is all in a single C++ header :file:`symmetry.hpp`.

 Space group notations
 =====================